Skip to main contentSkip to search

 The data speaks.
 The media listened.

-CBC and The Trillium have cited FOI-verified waitlist data in their reporting.
+CBC, The Trillium, and the Ottawa Citizen have cited FOI-verified waitlist data in their reporting.
 The World Health Organization featured our founder in a global social media reel on early intervention.

 WORLD HEALTH ORGANIZATION